-Known throughout the state as a music advocator and educator, Mr. Ramírez founded Music for Success! – an educational program under the auspices of the Atlanta Virtuosi Foundation in partnership with metro-Atlanta educational institutions, providing string training by professional musicians to elementary and middle school children of diverse backgrounds.
-He generously volunteers his time, energy, and expertise to coach and inspire music students in school in the Atlanta area and beyond.
-In 2016, he will again conduct the Honors Orchestra sponsored by the South Carolina Music Educators Association.
+Known throughout the state as a music advocator and educator, Mr. Ramírez founded Music for Success! – an educational program under the auspices of the Atlanta Virtuosi Foundation in partnership with metro Atlanta educational institutions, providing string training by professional musicians to young elementary and middle school children of many backgrounds.
+He generously volunteers his time, energy and expertise to music students in the Atlanta area and beyond.

 Orchestra Members – Atlanta Area Musicians

 The orchestra is composed of musicians from the Atlanta area who perform on a volunteer basis.
 Membership includes advanced music students, music teachers, semi-professional, professional and former professional instrumentalists.
 The orchestra is comprised of all age groups; there is a span of over 50 years between the youngest and oldest member of the orchestra.

 Pablo Alfaro, Concertmaster